What is World Hepatitis Day?

 World Hepatitis Day 2013

-If you would like to be a part of the 2013 Planning Committee or if you are holding a World Hepatitis Day 2013 event, the Canadian Society for Intenational Health (CSIH), the leading organization for World Hepatitis Day in Canada, would like to hear from you!
-Please send photos, videos, and articles about your event for posting onto this website: www.whdcanada.org .
-For more information, please contact Alison at email@example.com .
+If you would like to be a part of the 2014 Planning Committee or if you would like to hold a World Hepatitis Day 2014 event, the Canadian Society for Intenational Health (CSIH), the leading organization for World Hepatitis Day in Canada, would like to hear from you!
+For more information, please contact Alison at firstname.lastname@example.org .

 Refer to the World Hepatitis Day Canadian Microsite for ongoing updates on World Hepatitis Day events and check out World Hepatitis Alliance at www.worldhepatitisalliance.org for more information on hepatitis.